Back to articles list Articles Cookbook

 NULLNULLNULL1980

-You can see some NULLs in the previous result.
+You can see some NULL in the previous result.
 Each NULL means that this column was not present in the GROUP BY for the calculation of the quantity in stock.
 For example, these rows …

 foodmeatNULL770